eugelogic/notes-collection-test/EugeOnHUGO.md

 The `theme.toml` is basically the config file about of theme.

 ---
+## <a name="atlas"></a>Atlas <a style="font-size:small;" href="#top">Back to top</a>
+- Atlas (https://github.com/indigotree/atlas) is not a theme but a site framework.
+There is no themes folder, because you have no theme (same for config.toml).
+It gives you sass/js stuff mostly, if you want to use a theme, then just use Hugo without atlas.
+Atlas compares to these https://gohugo.io/tools/starter-kits/
+- Atlas is just Hugo with Gulp, SASS & Netlify deployment configuration already done for you.
+- Atlas automatically prefixes stuff with `-webkit-` `-moz-` etc if needed
+- Get started with a new installation of Atlas (https://github.com/indigotree/atlas) on netlify/github/local
+  - Click deploy the to Netlify button, then follow instructions (build commands are filled out automatically for you)
+  - Clone down the repo Netlify created for you automatically on your github account with `git clone`
+  - `cd` into the site you cloned, then run `npm install && npm run server`
+  - in order to create a Homepage Template, run `touch index.html` inside the top level `layouts` folder, then copy the contents from /layouts/_default/single.html

+---
 ## <a name="boilerplates"></a>Boilerplates <a style="font-size:small;" href="#top">Back to top</a>
 A boilerplate is like a starter theme, here are a few good one to start off with.
 - Atlas https://github.com/indigotree/atlas